srobo/website/_posts/2021-04-24-sr2021-final-league-session.md

 worth varying points.

 Now the league stage of the competition is over the Knockouts await.
-There will be one play-in match between the bottom two teams in order to reduce them to one team followed by an ordinary single-elimination knockout of the 16 remaining teams.
+The knockout will consist of play-in matches to identify the top 16 teams followed by four rounds of single-elimination matches.
+Third place will be decided by a play-off between the teams which place second in their semi-final matches.
 Pairings are arranged such that the higher a team's position in the league the easier their path to the final.

 If you would like to catch up on any of the matches so far, our livestreams are